 In this guide, I will show you how you can easily connect a PS4, Xbox One S, or Wii Controller to the Nintendo Switch without any kind of adapter needed.
 We’re simply connecting the controller via Bluetooth using a Homebrew application called MissionControl.
 Since I only have an Xbox One S controller, I will be using that one for this guide, but the process should be nearly the same for the other supported controllers.

-Of course, to be able to use MissionControl, you will need to have a modified Nintendo Switch that is running the latest release of the Atmosphere custom firmware (0.14.1).
+Of course, to be able to use MissionControl, you will need to have a modified Nintendo Switch that is running the Atmosphere custom firmware.
 If your Switch doesn’t run a custom firmware yet and you want to learn how you can install a custom firmware on the Switch, you can read my detailed installation guide here.

 For now, MissionControl has no rumble support or support for mice and keyboards, though the basic functionality of the supported controllers should work fine over Bluetooth.